rmjarvis/TreeCorr/docs/binning3pt.rst

     this definition of vertices has the right field in the corresponding vertex.
     E.g. NNG only keeps triangles that have the G field in vertex 3.
 For triangles with the G field in vertex 1 or 2, you would need to use GNN and NGN respectively.
-    To fully characterize the full set of 3-point correlation information of the three fields with mixed type, you need all three of these.
+    To fully characterize the 3-point correlation information for three mixed-type fields, you need all three of these.

 See also `Other options for binning` for additional parameters that are relevant to the binning.
-These all work the same way for three-point functions as for two-point function.
+These all work the same way for three-point functions as for two-point functions.

 "LogRUV"
 --------